MrYsLab/python_banyan/docs/users_guide.md

 Python Banyan is a lightweight, [reactive](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) framework used to create [flexible](http://ptgmedia.pearsoncmg.com/images/9780134602417/samplepages/9780134602417.pdf), [non-blocking, event-driven, asynchronous](https://www.allthingsdistributed.com/historical/archives/000486.html) applications.
-It was designed primarily to aid in the implementation of real-time physical computing applications for devices such as the Raspberry Pi, ESP8266,  and Arduino, but may easily be applied to projects outside of the physical programming domain.
+It was designed primarily to aid in implementing real-time physical computing applications for devices such as the Raspberry Pi, ESP8266,  and Arduino.
+Still, it may easily be applied to projects outside of the physical programming domain.

-Banyan uses a [publish/subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) model that is similar to [MQTT](https://en.wikipedia.org/wiki/MQTT) but is much faster than MQTT in real-time control and data monitoring applications.
+Banyan uses a [publish/subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) model similar to [MQTT](https://en.wikipedia.org/wiki/MQTT) but is much faster than MQTT in real-time control and data monitoring applications.
  A [benchmark comparison](benchmark/#benchmark) of Banyan and MQTT is provided later in this guide to illustrate Banyan's efficiency.